Understanding TCP IP and OSI Models Article covers the following CCNA and ICND1 v2 Exam Topics:

 Layer 1 – Physical: The physical layer provides the actual connection between devices.
 Ethernet cables and fiber optic cables work at layer 1.
 Data goes through the cables via electricity or light.
 That data is now represented as bitstream Zeros and Ones.
 Layer 1 refers to standards from other organizations.
 These standards deal with the physical characteristics of the transmission medium, including connectors, pins, use of pins, electrical currents, encoding, light modulation, and the rules for how to activate and deactivate the use of the physical medium.

-To remember the OSI Layers
+Easiest way to remember OSI Layers

 For CCNA certification test, most certified professional remember these layers by taking the first letter of the layer and matching it with a word.
 Here is a common way to remember the OSI model: